 Solvay Castle, 19th century castle in La Hulpe, Belgium.

-Solvay Castle is a 19th-century mansion built in Flemish Neo-Renaissance style with symmetrically arranged gardens and ornamental sculptures throughout the grounds.
-The building sits within a 227-hectare estate that includes ponds, woodlands, and several structures scattered across the property.
+Solvay Castle is a 19th-century mansion built in the Flemish Neo-Renaissance style in La Hulpe, Belgium, with symmetrically arranged gardens and ornamental sculptures on the grounds.
+The building sits at the heart of a large estate that includes ponds, woodlands, and several outbuildings scattered across the property.

-The estate was built in 1843 for industrialist Ernest Solvay and remained in private family ownership for over a century.
-In 1972, his grandson donated the entire property to the Belgian State.
+The estate was built in 1843 for the industrialist Ernest Solvay and stayed in private family hands for over a century.
+His grandson donated the whole property to the Belgian State in 1972.

-A 36-meter tall obelisk topped with a golden sun marks the property boundary and is visible through a straight grass clearing that cuts through the forest.
-This striking structure serves as an unexpected landmark within the woodland setting.
+A 36-meter (about 118 feet) tall obelisk topped with a golden sun marks the edge of the property and can be seen through a straight clearing cut through the forest.
+This line of sight was deliberately designed to draw the eye from the mansion toward the monument.

 The community of curious travelers